ayushgarg-ag/3in1-Sudoku-Web-App/README.md

 + Selections appear in a different color to easily distinguish selected cells, and the shift indicator next to the home icon will be on if there are any selected cells in the grid.

 #### User Inputs (Normal, Pencilmarks, or Colors)
-+ “Normal” mode allows users to input numbers that they believe exist in the final solution.
++ *“Normal”* mode allows users to input numbers that they believe exist in the final solution.
-+ “Pencilmarks” mode allows users to keep notes in specific cells if there are multiple possibilities.
++ *“Pencilmarks”* mode allows users to keep notes in specific cells if there are multiple possibilities.
 Users can easily delete specific pencilmarks in a cell by inputting the desired number again as a pencilmark in that cell.
 Normal numbers will automatically overwrite pencilmarks.
-+ “Colors” mode allows users to input colors into the grid.
++ *“Colors”* mode allows users to input colors into the grid.
 This allows users to distinguish certain cells from each other.
 + All modes allow for the user to either click on the interactive table containing the numbers/colors or by pressing a number on the keyboard.
-+ Modes can be changed by either clicking on the specific mode or by pressing the *SPACE* bar.
++ Modes can be changed by either clicking on the specific mode or by pressing the SPACE bar.

 #### 3 Option Toggles
-+ **“Auto Delete Pencilmarks”** automatically deletes pencilmarks that are in the same row, column, or box as a Normal number that has just been inputted.
++ **“Auto Delete Pencilmarks”**: Automatically deletes pencilmarks that are in the same row, column, or box as a Normal number that has just been inputted.
 This eliminates the need to delete pencilmarks if the user inputs a Normal number.
-+ **“Highlight Numbers”** allows users to easily see all instances of a number simply by focusing onto a cell with that number.
++ **“Highlight Numbers”**: Allows users to easily see all instances of a number simply by focusing onto a cell with that number.
-+ **“Highlight Row, Column, and Box”** shows the user all the cells in the grid that exist in the focused cell’s row, column, and box.
++ **“Highlight Row, Column, and Box”**: Shows the user all the cells in the grid that exist in the focused cell’s row, column, and box.

 #### Other Options
-+ **Auto Fill Pencilmarks**: Users can automatically input all possible pencilmarks in every cell by clicking this option.
-To undo this change, simply click “Undo.”
++ **Auto Fill Pencilmarks**: Automatically inputs all possible pencilmarks in every cell .
+To undo this change, simply click *“Undo.”*
-+ **Undo**: Users can easily undo their previous changes by clicking on the “Undo” button.
++ **Undo**: Users can easily undo their previous changes by clicking the *“Undo”* button.

 #### Checking the Sudoku
 + After completing the Sudoku, users can click *“Check”*.
 Note that only Sudokus that only have Normal numbers in every cell can be checked.
 Otherwise, a warning will be shown.
 If the Sudoku is correct, a success message will be shown.
 If it is incorrect, an incorrect message will be shown and errors will be highlighted in red.